sw-dev-lisa-s-nh/MyFirstRubyOnRailsApp/README.md

 This is my first Ruby on Rails application!

 Thanks to GoRails.com -- great tutorial.
-I was able to work through that tutorial, and the decided to rewrite my Promineo Tech BESD Coding Bootcamp Project.
+I was able to work through that tutorial, and then decided to create a Ruby on Rails app to rewrite my Promineo Tech BESD Coding Bootcamp Final Project.

 Using the gorails.com template, I was able to create a simple interface in my browser.